-We meet in the car park of the Lighthouse Theatre in Kettering.
+We meet in Kettering (locations may vary).
 You’ll see us – we’re usually in very bright lycra!
 We meet on a Monday and Wednesday.
 Times vary depending on the season but we always meet for a prompt start and the sessions will last around 1 hour.

 What should I wear?

 Something comfortable that isn’t denim.
 Leggings, tracksuit bottoms, running tights, loose fitted t-shirt, running t-shirt (technical t-shirt) are all fine.
 Most important are well fitted trainers and a good support bra.
 You will need a hi-viz vest or belt…something that is reflective as well as bright.

 About trainers…what sort is best?

 To start with, any trainers are fine as long as you can wear them for 30 minutes with out getting blisters.
 It’s important to get well fitted running trainers that are suited to the type of terrain you’ll be running on as soon as you decide that running is going to be a long term thing though.
 A good running shop will offer free gait analysis and a wide range of running shoes.
 We can recommend some local shops that we’ve used if you’d like.

 But what if I don’t own trainers yet?

 You’ve probably got 2 options; go straight to a good running shop get fitted for some trainers, safe in the knowledge they’ll be doing everything possible to keep you from getting blisters or injury.
 Expect to pay around £100.